loganx-26x/WeatherRadar/README.md

 ## Overview

 This Django-based web application serves as a comprehensive weather data aggregator, analyzer, and trend visualizer.
-It fetches real-time weather data from public APIs, stores it in a database, and provides users with insightful analysis and visualizations of weather trends over time.
+It fetches real-time weather data from public APIs, and provides users with insightful analysis and visualizations of weather trends over time.

 ## Features